RileyShort1/cs158a/a1/README.md

 accordingly.

 Use the program by inputting the string that contains the length of message
-and then the message itself.
+(first two bytes) and then the message itself.